lf-edge/ekuiper/docs/en_US/cli/streams.md

 # Streams management

-The XStream stream command line tools allows you to manage the streams, such as create, describe, show and drop stream definitions.
+The Kuiper stream command line tools allows you to manage the streams, such as create, describe, show and drop stream definitions.

 ## create a stream